 3. Independent Success

 When vacancies arise in an enclosed shopping mall, particularly among anchor tenants, the surrounding companies are negatively affected.
 Vacant retail premises have a negative effect on both operator income and foot traffic.

 Customers will have fewer reasons to visit and fewer chances to inspect the remaining stores, as the majority of stores will only be visible and accessible from within.
 Malls with poor performance have trouble attracting and retaining high-rent tenants, threatening their ability to continue operations.

 The level of commercial activity within a strip mall varies.
 They can succeed even if a neighboring one fails.
 Vacancies are typically simple to fill, and businesses can still attract new customers due to their street visibility.

 The Future of the Strip Mall

-Tricia holds a degree in Literature from Sonoma State University and has been a frequent contributor to SmartCapitalMind for many years.
+Tricia graduated from Sonoma State University with a degree in Literature and has contributed frequently to SmartCapitalMind for many years.

 Who Manages Strip Malls?